ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Registering Signed Claims

-The same Claim may be independently registered in multiple TS.
+The same Claim may be independently registered in multiple SCITT instances.
 To register a Claim, the service performs the following steps:

 1. Client authentication.
 This is implementation-specific, and MAY be unrelated to the Issuer identity.
 Claims may be registered by a different party than their Issuer.

 2. Issuer identification.
-The TS MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
+The SCITT instance MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
 This MAY require that the service resolve the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.

 3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.

 4. Envelope validation.
 The service MUST check that the Envelope has a payload and the protected headers listed above.
 The service MAY additionally verify the payload format and content.

-5. Apply Registration policy: for named policies, the TS should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
-A TS MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
+5. Apply Registration policy: for named policies, the SCITT instance should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+A SCITT instance MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
 Custom Claims are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.

 6. Commit the new Claim to the Registry